QuinOG/net-study/README.md

 ## 📝 License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD 4 Clause - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments